sizovs/sizovs.github.io/about.md

 ---

-I’m a certified Enterprise Architect (OCMEA), certified Scrum Master, certified Product Owner, certified Project Management Professional (PMP), and ICF certified coach.
-I have two degrees in Computer Science (programming and software architecture) and international MBA degree (IT process organization, leadership, management, recruiting, remote work).
+I'm a certified Enterprise Architect (OCMEA), Certified Scrum Master, Certified Product Owner, Certified Project Management Professional (PMP), and an ICF certified coach.
+I also hold a degree in Computer Science (programming and software architecture).
+But it doesn't really matter anyway.